 If you have complex support needs or have been in custody for a long time, we may meet with you earlier.

-If you’re released earlier than expected, we’ll work with everyone involved so you have the reasonable and necessary NDIS supports you need when you’re released.
+You may be released earlier than expected.
+If that happens, we’ll work with everyone involved so you have the NDIS supports you need when you’re released.

 What if you’re not in custody?